adalessa/laravel-nvim-docs/source/docs/user-commands.md

 Meant to be only use in models, will open a picker for the relations of the model.

 ## Commands
-Commands picker, are the defined in the options like
+Commands picker, are defined in the options like:

 ```lua
 {